Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Deploy_A_Service.md

 print(platform_config)
 ```

 ## Add and Retrieve Service Specific Secrets

-Secrets are variables that you require in executor packages which you do not wish to be exposed on UI or in Consul, but use in your scripts.
+Secrets are variables that you require in executor packages which you do not wish to be exposed on UI or in Consul, but
+use in your scripts.
 Secrets are package specific.

 In order to use secrets there are 2 steps:

 1. Upload a secrets.json file to your package.
 2. Use the provided library to access the Secrets

-The following is a sample secrets json.
+The following is a sample `secrets.json`.

 ```json
 {